GoogleCloudPlatform/terraform-google-enterprise-genai/examples/genai-rag-multimodal/README.md

   ```

 - Verify if `backend.tf` file exists at `ml-machine-learning/ml_business_unit/development`.
-  - If there is a `backend.tf` file, proceed with the next step and ignore the sub-steps below.
+  - If there is a `backend.tf` file, proceed with the next step (commit and push) and ignore the sub-steps below.
   - If there is no `backend.tf` file, follow the sub-steps below:
     - Create the file by running the command below: